 Vadim Gluzman, Artistic Advisor and Recipient

-Recipient of a violin by Antonio Stradivari of 1690, “Auer,” generously loaned by The Stradivari Society, Vadim Gluzman’s extraordinary artistry brings back to life the glorious violinistic tradition of the 19th and 20th centuries.
-His wide repertoire embraces contemporary music and his performances are heard around the world through live broadcasts and a striking catalog of award-winning recordings exclusively for the BIS label.
-He has served as the Society’s artistic advisor since 2013.
+Universally recognized among today’s top performing artists, Vadim Gluzman brings to life the glorious violinistic tradition of the 19th and 20th centuries.
+Gluzman’s wide repertoire embraces new music and his performances are heard around the world through live broadcasts and a striking catalogue of award-winning recordings exclusively for the BIS label.

 Photo: Marco Borggreve